hanggrian/OpenCore-Gigabyte-B460M-Aorus-Pro/README.md

 `EFI/Microsoft` directory is optional, it is a Windows multiboot on different drive.

-There is also `download-latest.sh` that gathers all the necessary files for new updates.
+There is also `download_latest.sh` that gathers all the necessary files for new updates.